Active Research Infrastructure

 Graph Optimization

 Constrained approximation for dynamic subtask placement under latency, cost, and SLO objectives.
-Current focus: bounded-ratio greedy placement with incremental rebalancing.
+The current focus is bounded-ratio greedy placement with incremental rebalancing.

 Context Compression